zeroc-ice/ice-packaging/ice/dpkg/BuildInstructions.md

     $ sudo apt-get build-dep zeroc-ice3.6

-For Ubuntu 16.04 you might need to use the nophp5 build profile to avoid php5 dependencies:
+For Ubuntu 16.04 you need to use the nophp5 build profile to avoid php5 dependencies:

     $ sudo DEB_BUILD_PROFILES=nophp5 apt-get build-dep zeroc-ice3.6